Paul Noce: Career

-Noce attended Washington State University, where he played college baseball for the Cougars from 1979 to 1981.
+Noce attended Sequoia High School in Redwood City, California before enrolling at Washington State University, where he played college baseball for the Cougars from 1979 to 1981.

 Coaching career

 Noce served as a coach for the Pittsburgh Pirates in 1992 and 1993.
 He also coached for the Taepyungyang Dolphins of the KBO in 1993.
 He also served as the head baseball coach at Hillsdale College in Michigan from 1994 to 2013, stepping down after his 20th season.
 He notched his 300th win as coach in 2010.

 In 2016 and 2017, he was the manager for the Eastside Diamond Hoppers of the United Shore Professional Baseball League.